milindchavan12/Angular/README.md

 Interface is specification identifying a releated set of properties and Methods.
 A Class commits to supporting the specification by implementing the Interface.
 Interfaces are development time only, as they are not supported on ES5

 ## Nestable Component
 Any component can be defined as Nestable component, if they have selector defined in Component Decorator.
-Nested Component can receive the input from the Container Component by `Input()` decorator.
+Nested Component can receive the input from the Container Component by `@Input()` decorator.

+Example : `@Input() rating : number;`

 ## Services and Dependency Injection
 Service is the class with focused purpose with featues :